ni/nimi-python/docs/nidcpower/attributes.rst

     The default value is the maximum number of samples that a device is capable of recording in one second. for information about supported devices.
     Valid Values: 1000 to 2147483647
     Default Value: Varies by device.
-Refer to Supported Attributes by Device topic in  the NI DC Power Supplies and SMUs Help for more information about default values.
+Refer to Supported Properties by Device topic in  the NI DC Power Supplies and SMUs Help for more information about default values.

-    .. note:: This attribute is not supported by all devices.
-Refer to Supported Attributes by Device topic
+    .. note:: This property is not supported by all devices.
+Refer to Supported Properties by Device topic

     The following table lists the characteristics of this property.